-21. Plan on stepping away from the keypad?
+21. Put your computer to bed.
+Plan on stepping away from the keypad?
 Switch your computer to “sleep” mode to save energy.

 22. Tote your own refillable coffee mug.
 Many coffee shops even charge less for patrons who bring their own mug.

-23. Load up the dishwasher and don’t worry about pre-rinsing (Note: this doesn't work as well with old appliances!).
+23. Load up the dishwasher.
+Also, don’t worry about pre-rinsing.
+(Note: this doesn't work as well with old appliances!).

 24. Avoid products with palm oil.
-Rainforests are still being devestated in order to plant and produce palm oil.
-Be warned!
+Rainforests are still being destroyed in order to produce palm oil.
 It's found in everything from chocolate to shampoo.
 Read more here.

 25. Use coffee grounds in a compost pile or under acidity-loving plants like azaleas.

-26. And speaking of compost, if you don't have the space or yard to start your own, see if your city offers a composting program or try and start one at your kid's school.
+27. And speaking of compost ...
+If you don't have space or yard to start your own, see if your city offers a composting program or try and start one at your kid's school.

-27. Share your old magazines with friends or doctor’s offices.
+28. Share your old magazines with friends or doctor’s offices.
 It's always a good idea to black out your address first.
-And if no one want them, recycle them!
+And if no one wants them, recycle them!

-31. Sell the old cellphones taking up space in your desk drawers.
+31. Sell old cellphones.
+All they're doing is taking up space in your desk drawers.
 You can send them to usell.com for cash.

-32. Houseplants are natural air filters, so grow one in your kiddos room!
+32. Add some green.
+Houseplants are natural air filters, so grow one in your kiddo's room!

-33. Dry some of your clothes in sunlight or air.
+33. Dry your clothes in the sunlight or air.
 Even if they still need to "finish" in the dryer, you'll save electricity and gas by letting natural elements do half the job.

 34. Cut up plastic six-pack rings!
 You probably heard about this when you were a kid but it's still a problem and it's an easy thing to do.

-34. Talk with your kids about why going green is so important.
+35. Talk to your kids about why going green is so important.
 You'll be creating future conservationists!